-We present six short stories together with questions about them.
-Each story contains a negated sentence with an additive particle.
-Every story is followed by a question regarding its content with two possible answers.
-The (a) answers are in accordance with a core-meaning the (b) answers are in accordance with an additive part of the meaning of the sentence with an additive.
+Six short stories are presented along with questions about them.
+Each story contains a negated sentence with an additive particle, and each story is followed by a question regarding its content with two possible answers.
+The (a) answers are in accordance with the core-meaning, and the (b) answers are in accordance with the additive part of the meaning of the sentence with the additive.
 The task of the informant is to choose the correct answer to the question.
-The chosen answer suggests which component of the meaning is not visible to negation, and is hence presupposed.
-Notice, that in this test are used wh-questions, whereas in the preceeding test there are only 'yes/no' questions.
+The chosen answer suggests which component of the meaning is invisible to negation, and is hence presupposed.
+Notice, that in this test wh-questions are used, whereas in the preceding test there are only 'yes/no' questions.

-Have all the stories, questions and possible answers translated into the object language (for discussion on making translations see page 7).
+Have all the stories, questions, and possible answers translated into the object language.
 Present all the translated material to the informant and ask him or her to answer the questions.
 Note that the informant can choose more than one answer to each question.